antonmitsev/cms-light-php/README.md

 ## Usage

+- Routing - make php class for each page, like About class
+    - extend aPage
+    - use PascalCaseFormat for naming the class AND the file for each route (ex. /page-address -> file: PageAddress.class.php; class: PageAddress)
-- Put files which do not need to be publically accessed in the WWW folder.
-HTML folder will be the base folder of your site.
+- Put files which do not need to be publically accessed in the `www` folder, NOT in the `html` folder.
+- `html` folder will be the base folder of your site.
+Your domain name should point to it on your PHP hosting
-- Run `node scheduler` to start server and to watch for changes.
+- Run `node scheduler` to start server locally and to watch for changes.
+- For production - upload only `www` folder

 ## Prerequisites